ARM-software/arm-trusted-firmware/docs/firmware-design.md

 #### BL3-3 (Non-trusted Firmware) image load

-BL2 loads the BL3-3 image (e.g. UEFI or other test or boot software) from platform storage into non-secure memory as defined by the platform (`0x88000000` for FVPs).
+BL2 loads the BL3-3 image (e.g. UEFI or other test or boot software) from platform storage into non-secure memory as defined by the platform.

 BL2 relies on BL3-1 to pass control to BL3-3 once secure state initialization is complete.
 Hence, BL2 populates a platform-specific area of memory with the